ShawnMSkyline/dataminer-docs/user-guide/Reference/MOPs/MOP_Downgrading_a_DMS.md

    1. Wait for the downgrade to have "completed".
 The upgrade status will keep showing "Starting up (xx%)" at this stage.

    1. [Stop the DataMiner Software](xref:Starting_or_stopping_a_DMA_using_DataMiner_Taskbar_Utility).

+      1. Validate the SLDataminer service is disabled to prevent premature automated startup.

    1. Open the Windows *Add or remove programs* window.